royBrocken/NgNxNgrxDdd-kata/README-Goals.md

 - Create DDD elements: Entity, Dtos, Mappers, Usecases
 - Create a context from feature business rules
 - Move Domain and UI into separate nx libs
+- Repository pattern - use to store 'favorite articles' in localstorage

 ## 4. Dressings